 A great emphasis is on integrating the dimensions of formation: "The concept of integral formation is of the greatest importance, since it is the whole person, with all that he is and all that he possesses who will be at the Lord's service in the Christian community."
 The theological disciplines, likewise, must be integrated.
 Church history cannot be isolated from other areas of study.
 It needs to be part of a "unified, integral journey, in which each subject is an important 'tile in the mosaic' for presenting the mystery of Christ and the Church."
+It needs to be considered in the mystery of Christ and the Church."

 One area of this intellectual integration is the collaboration between church history and dogmatic theology in understanding the contributions of the Fathers of the Church, from both East and West.
-Another area of collaboration is in teaching the social doctrine of the Church, which www.clerus.va/content/dam/clerus/documenti/ratio-2026/Ratio-EN-2017-01-03, no. 57. requires "a deep knowledge of reality and a reading of human, social and political relations."
+Another area of collaboration is in teaching the social doctrine of the Church, which requires "a deep knowledge of reality and a reading of human, social and political relations."